 If you are a natural communicator, you’re in the best position possible.
 You know your industry and you can explain it and sell it.
 You’re well on your way to the authority business leaders crave.
 But, when your business reaches a certain size, you’re still going to need someone to help write your advertising copy, and your social media content, and your video dialogue.
 Hire a proven communicator (or agency) who can emulate your company’s personality or “voice” and who can do a lot of communication tasks well.
 When you grow more, then you can look into communications specialist for different platforms and mediums – social, video, PR.

-Well, I managed to complicate that simple formula, didn’t I?
+Well, I managed to complicate that simple building authority formula, didn’t I?
 Such is life.
 And, I vacillated between the authority of individuals and companies, throughout, but I did that on purpose.
-There’s no difference to your business, in the link or coverage provided, if a reporter or blogger calls for a guest article from the company or from the CEO.
+There’s no difference to your business, in the link or coverage provided if a reporter or blogger calls for a guest article from the company or from the CEO.
 These three attributes are the same for personal or corporate authority.
-Once you’ve established authority, maintaining it will be easier than trying to solicit opportunities when you weren’t perceived as an authority.
+Once you’ve succeeded in building authority, maintaining it will be easier than trying to solicit opportunities when you weren’t perceived as an authority.
 Ultimately, you have to know what you’re talking about, know how to talk about what you are talking about, and know how to talk to people in an appealing way … about what you’re talking about.
-Credentials plus communications ability plus personal appeal equals a sustainable way to build links, and traffic, and brand reach and trust for your business.
+Credentials plus communications ability plus personal appeal equals a sustainable way to be building authority, and traffic, and brand reach and trust for your business.
 I have it on good authority.